the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 ```
 -->

-# Idea
+# Idea {defines=colimit}

-Colimits are dual to limits [limit]; much like their cousins, they
+Colimits are dual to [[limits]]; much like their duals, they generalize
-generalize constructions in several settings to arbitrary categories.
-A
+constructions in several settings to arbitrary categories.
+A colimit (if
-colimit (if it exists), is the "best solution" to an "identification
+it exists), is the "best solution" to an "identification problem".
+This
+is in contrast to the limit, which acts as a solution to an "equational
 problem".
-This is in contrast to the limit, which acts as a solution to
-an "equational problem".

-[limit]: Cat.Diagram.Limit.Base.html

-We define colimits in a similar way to limits; the only difference being
+Therefore, we define colimits in a similar way to limits. the only
-that we define a colimits of a diagram $F$ as left [Kan extensions]
+difference being that we define the colimit of a diagram $F$ as a
+[[_left_ Kan extension]] instead of a [[right Kan extension]].
+This
-instead of right [Kan extensions].
-This gives us the expected "mapping
-out" universal property, as opposed to the "mapping in" property
+gives us the expected "mapping out" universal property, as opposed to
-associated to limits.
+the "mapping in" property associated to limits.

-[Kan extensions]: Cat.Functor.Kan.Base.html

 Note that approach to colimits is not what normally presented in
 introductory material.
 Instead, most books opt to define colimits via